 Walker is the recipient of numerous grants and fellowships, including a MacArthur Foundation “genius grant” at 28 (one of the youngest-ever recipients), a spot on Time magazine’s 100 Most Influential list in 2007, and exhibitions at some of the most respected museums in the US.
 She currently lives in New York City, where she is associate professor of visual arts at Columbia University.

 Works from the Museum's collection by artists who were influenced by the Harlem Renaissance movement were exhibited at HMA between February 6 and May 29, 2016 .
 Artists included Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
 (Links connect to HMA blog posts about each artist.)

-Walker's book is part of the exhibit Woman Made that showcases works by women artists in the Museum's permanent collection.
-The show opened December 17, 2016 and runs through April 23, 2017.
+Walker's book was part of the exhibit Woman Made that showcased works by women artists in the Museum's permanent collection.
+The show opened December 17, 2016, and ran through April 23, 2017.